Werner Vogels: For IoT, security and privacy are top concerns

 From my point of view, the important part isn’t necessarily the better bandwidth, but the fact that you can have so many more devices connected while maintaining the bandwidth.
 With the advent of 5G, I think what you’ll see is many more concurrent connections can be kept.
 And for all the smart IoT operations that have been built or that are being built, that’s extremely important.

-VentureBeat: We’re running up against time here, but I did want to task about AWS’ developer hardware business — specifically kits like AWS DeepLens.
+VentureBeat: We’re running up against time here, but I did want to ask about AWS’ developer hardware business — specifically kits like AWS DeepLens.
 Is this an area AWS still considers critical?
 It seems to be a burgeoning field, what with Google’s Coral and Nvidia’s Jetson Nano.

 Vogels: Absolutely.
 We strongly believe in the notion that builders build, and for that they need to have the capabilities to build.
 Having a nicely encompassed device that easily connects to SageMaker is an enabler for customers to start focusing on the algorithms they want to build or the data they want to process, and what we’ve seen is massive innovation happen.